guilhermebkel/k8s-microservices-study/README.md

 <a name="helping-prometheus-to-verify-etcd-service"></a>

 ## Helping Prometheus to verify ETCD service
-Since the default gateway on AWS is configured such a way prometheus can not accesses ports 4001 and 4002, we need to add this ports manually with the help of the following steps:
+Since the default gateway on AWS is configured such a way prometheus can not access ports 4001 and 4002, we need to add this ports manually with the help of the following steps:

 1. Go to ```Security Groups```